Mrs. Kumari Shibulal, Professor A. Thimmaiah, and S.D. Shibulal

 - Specialty: Software Development

-“There is very little I have today that I could not trace back to my education at MUM,” says Felix Lluberes, founder and CEO of Position Logic.
+“There is very little I have today that I could not trace back to my education at MIU,” says Felix Lluberes, founder and CEO of Position Logic.

 During some of the financially toughest times in recent history — the economic downturn that began in 2008 — Felix was busy accomplishing something that even in good times few entrepreneurs can manage: building up a small business that would be named to the prestigious Inc. 500 list of fastest-growing companies in the U.S.

-Felix and his wife Andrea, whom he met while studying at MUM
+Felix and his wife Andrea, whom he met while studying at MIU.

 Felix Lluberes grew up in Santo Domingo, Dominican Republic, raised by parents whose education did not exceed 8th grade.
 He attended the local Maharishi High School, located just three blocks from his home, where he learned the Transcendental Meditation (TM) technique at age 12.